-Good design captures the environmental sustainability opportunities and the embodied energy in existing heritage materials.
-Embodied energy is the energy consumed by all of the processes associated with the production of a building.
-Through a careful and considered approach, good design can ensure that reuse and recycling of building materials reduces energy consumption.
-Equally, when sustainable design initiatives are incorporated into heritage buildings and additions, they enhance the whole-of-life performance.

-Key Steps - What to do

-- 1. Understand the heritage and cultural significance of the place. - 2.
-Engage heritage experts and allow sufficient time for research of existing heritage and cultural fabric and design supported by documents, including conservation management plans. - 3.
-Seek advice from appropriately qualified designers and assessors. - 4.
+Environmental sustainability Good design in a heritage place will capture the environmental sustainability opportunities in the building's embodied energy (being the energy consumed by all of the processes associated with the original production of that building).
+Through a careful, considered approach, good design can ensure that reuse and recycling of building materials reduces the energy consumption associated with a new project.
+When sustainable design initiatives are incorporated into heritage buildings and additions, they enhance the whole-of-life performance.
+Key Steps - What to do - Understand the heritage and cultural significance of the place. - Engage heritage experts and allow sufficient time for research of existing heritage and cultural fabric and design supported by documents, including conservation management plans. - Encourage exemplary design outcomes from highly capable architects. - 4.
 Ensure early and creative consultation between the architect, heritage advisor and the relevant statutory authority. - 5.
-Encourage design innovation in new additions to heritage places to help reduce long-term maintenance costs and environmental impacts. - 6.
-Be aware that the procurement strategy will affect the design and define processes to protect the heritage fabric, design intent and quality. - 7.
-Creatively incorporate existing building fabric which is heritage listed and of contributory character into new developments and recognise the benefits of embodied energy in existing materials. - 8.
-Respect the existing built form, streetscapes and urban design as well as the intangible values of the former natural landscape and potential cultural heritage. - 9.
-Consider the scale, form, materials, finishes and where possible functions of building elements in new developments. - 10.
+Encourage design innovation in new additions to heritage places to help reduce long-term maintenance costs and environmental impacts. - Be aware that the procurement strategy will affect the design and define processes to protect the heritage fabric, design intent and quality. - Creatively incorporate existing building fabric which is heritage listed and of contributory character into new developments and recognise the benefits of embodied energy in existing materials. - 8.
+Respect the existing built form, streetscapes and urban design as well as the intangible values of the former natural landscape and potential cultural heritage. - Consider the scale, form, materials, finishes and where possible functions of building elements in new developments. - 10.
 Ensure that the documentation for a heritage place is available and current.
 Develop a 'live' conservation management plan.

 08. NGV

 ARCHITECT: Sir Roy Grounds YEAR: 1968 PHOTOGRAPHY: John Gollings

 The National Gallery of Victoria built in 1968 demonstrates the enduring quality of good design with its large palazzo-like rectangular form, with three internal courtyards providing light and external views to surrounding galleries.
 Contextual materiality is expressed through the bluestone clad, reinforced concrete exterior, and the warmth of the internal timber and relieved by the large entrance archway, water-wall and bronze Victorian coat of arms.

 Good Design Principles + Value

 Understand the wider context:

 Protection of the setting or landscape is equally as important as protecting the heritage place.
 This may include past development patterns, the protection of heritage vistas or Aboriginal cultural landscapes.

 Involve community and users:

 A fit-for-purpose and contextual outcome that enhances the existing heritage place.
 Retain and integrate cultural heritage:

 A demonstrated understanding of, and continuity with, the past.
 Adopt an evidence-based approach:

 Where the reinstatement of a heritage place is historically informed (for example, conservation management plan) and respectful, based on plans, photographic or other physical evidence.
 Identify the contributory elements:

 Informs an understanding of the extent of the heritage fabric.
 Will seek to avoid façadism.
 Contributory heritage elements may also form the reference point for new architectural outcomes.
 Respect and enhance the heritage place:

 New additions are designed to integrate and complement the existing heritage fabric and scale on all elevations.
 Create legibility:

 New works will be distinguishable from existing heritage fabric and do not imitate.
 Seek expertise and skill in delivery:

 Specialist restoration and alteration of heritage fabric.
 Facilitate urban renewal:

 Reinvigorates redundant places and layers new uses through design, especially industrial places.
 Create efficiency in structure and plan:

 Reduced building area, reduced use of resources, lower costs.
 Consider the broader landscape: